AlphaPiece/libraries-under-sea/ef/README.md

 ## [Singly Linked Lists](https://github.com/AlphaPiece/LibrariesUnderSea/tree/master/ef/srcs/slist)

-Each element in the list contains a piece of data, together with a pointer which links to the next element in the list.
+Each element in a singly linked list contains a piece of data, together with a pointer which links to the next element in the list.
 Using this pointer it is possible to move through the list in one direction only (unlike the double-linked lists, which allow movement in both directions).

 NULL is considered to be the empty list.
 That is, a t_slist which contains NULL is an empty list.